 We are in business here and business…it’s all about making things effective and efficient.

-When it comes to Ecommerce link building, we want to get links as cheap and as fast as possible (given the limitations we have from Google, when it comes to link velocity).
+When it comes to acquiring backlinks, we want to get links as cheap and as fast as possible (given the limitations we have from Google, when it comes to link velocity).

-Given that, here is my list of the most effective link building strategies I personally use when building links to my own and our clients’ stores.
+Given that, here is my list of the most effective link building strategies I personally use when hunting for backlinks to my own and our clients’ stores.

 These links are added to already existing articles which makes them really good because they are able to pass the accumulated authority to your Ecommerce website immediately.

-They also require a lot less work when compared to guest posting and other Ecommerce link building techniques.
+They also require a lot less work when compared to guest posting and other techniques.

 They are also typically cheaper than the guest posts.